krist00fer/tessel-azure-labs/labs/notification-hub/README.md

 =============
 In this lab you will learn how to send push notification to a mobile device, Windows Phone or Android, directly from tessel.
 This lab demonstrate how to use Azure Notification Hub with the Notification Hubs REST API.
 This lab uses the tessel.io with the <a href="http://start.tessel.io/modules/ambient">ambient module</a>.
-We modified the ambient sample, when ever something happens with sound it will send a push notification to all registered mobile devices.
+This lab modifies the ambient sample, when ever something happens with sound it will send a push notification to all registered mobile devices.
 You can choose between developing Android mobile app OR Windows Phone mobile app.

 Prerequisites